Our standards set a new level of innovation.

 Participate in the Development of Standards

-The CIO Strategy Council has deployed a nationally-accredited, agile, and consensus-based standards-setting process that matches the speed of innovation and advancement in ICT.
-Comprised of hundreds of thought leaders and experts cutting across various economic sectors from coast-to-coast-to-coast, the hard work of our technical committees lead to the publication of National Standards of Canada and Other National Deliverables.
+The CIO Strategy Council has deployed a nationally accredited, agile, and consensus-based standards-setting process that matches the speed of innovation and advancement in ICT.
+Comprised of hundreds of thought leaders and experts cutting across various economic sectors from coast-to-coast-to-coast, the hard work of our technical committees leads to the publication of National Standards of Canada and other national deliverables.
 Join a committee today and help shape future standards.

 WATCH: Standards Are Our Safety Net

 In an era of constant technological evolution, standards can help protect the well-being of our country.
 Take one minute to learn more by watching the video.